 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+One turbidity measurement exceeded a standard for the month indicated.
+Turbidity (cloudiness) levels are used to measure effective filtration of drinking water.

-Violation Begin: 1/1/2016 Violation End: 1/31/2016; Violation Begin: 5/1/2016 Violation End: 8/31/2016; Violation Begin: 10/1/2016 Violation End: 10/31/2016
+Violation Begin: 7/1/2017 Violation End: 7/31/2017